The power of risk.

-We’ve all seen it by now, Nike’s 30th anniversary “Just do it” campaign featuring Colin Kaepernick.
-Now a few months later, the results are in and we know whether the risk paid off.
+You may remember Nike’s 30th anniversary “Just Do It” campaign featuring Colin Kaepernick.
+It’s been a while, but the results are in, and we know whether the risk paid off.

 What’s the worst that could happen?

 Nike knew they were taking a major risk by featuring a polarizing athlete like Kaepernick.
 In fact, the campaign almost didn’t happen because Nike execs were worried it might jeopardize their relationship with the NFL.
 They ultimately decided that the potential benefits would outweigh the risks.
-As marketers, we obviously need to be aware of the potential risks new ideas bring.
-On the flipside, we also need to consider the risks of maintaining the status quo.
+As marketers, we need to be aware of new ideas’ potential risks.
+On the flip side, we also need to consider the risks of maintaining the status quo.

 What if something really great happens?

 Shortly after the campaign launched, there were rumours that it was a huge flop.
 “Nike is getting absolutely killed with anger and boycotts,” US President Trump tweeted.
 But Nike wisely stuck with their instincts and unapologetically continued running the campaign.
 They were rewarded when the campaign results came out.

 Since the campaign launched, Nike’s exposure doubled.
 Online sales have gone up more than 61%.
 Nike’s stock rose to an all-time high, which increased its value by a cool $6 Billion.

 Nike’s CEO, Mark Parker, said the campaign led to ‘record engagement’.
 While it’s not fair to say that 100% of this growth is directly from the Kaepernick campaign, it’s no small coincidence.
 The risk was worth it.

 It takes courage and obsession to unlevel the playing field.Nike